in the UK

 - The potential future impact of the cloud on accelerating UK growth.

-AWS is powering the cloud tools used by Britain’s most dynamic companies
+AWS is powering the cloud tools used by the UK's most dynamic companies

 Today, almost every company uses the cloud.
 In our polling, the average business in the UK reported using three or more cloud tools.
 While the most popular tools are standard productivity services (email and office applications), a significant proportion of businesses use cloud tools to help with their finances and employee collaboration, while a growing proportion of industries, from manufacturing to design, are also using a long tail of more specialised cloud apps.